joaquimrcarvalho/coimbra-china-notes/docs/index.md

-# Coimbra - China - Notes
+# How Coimbra shapped West-East connections

 Notes about the relations between Coimbra, Portugal and China, centred on the jesuit missions.